Asabeneh/30-Days-Of-JavaScript/10_Day_Sets_and_Maps/10_day_Sets_and_Maps.md

 const countries = ['Finland', 'Sweden', 'Norway']
 ```

-1. create an empty set
+1. Create an empty set
 2. Create a set containing 0 to 10 using loop
 3. Remove an element from a set
 4. Clear a set